Equestrian Inspired Den Project

 When a busy family asked us to create a playroom for their 3 little girls, we jumped at the chance.
 Using kid-friendly surfaces and material, we built a nook for games, arts and crafts and made sure there was lots of storage for toys and games.
 The result?
 A bright, kid-focused space that the girls love spending time in, yet still blends in seamlessly with the rest of the home.

-Victorian West Lake
+Victorian Lake Project

 This project revived a traditional 1800’s cottage village house, transforming it into the original Victorian beauty that it once was.
 We updated the kitchen with new doors and an island, and created a warm and cozy space in the den.
 To top it off, we turned the entire attic into a master retreat with the best lake views in the house.